 SECTION 1.
-Title 42 of the General Laws entitled "STATE AFFAIRS AND 1 2 GOVERNMENT" is hereby amended by adding thereto the following chapter: 3 CHAPTER 9.4 4 INSPECTOR GENERAL 42-9.4-1.
-Purpose. -- The office of inspector general shall be an independent 5 6 administrative agency charged with the purpose of preventing and detecting fraud, waste, abuse 7 and mismanagement in the expenditure of public funds, whether federal, state, or local, and 8 relating to any and all state programs and operations as well as the procurement of any supplies, 9 services, or construction, by agencies, bureaus, divisions, sections, departments, offices, 10 commissions, institutions and activities of the state of Rhode Island, including those districts, 11 authorities, or political subdivisions created by the general assembly, the governor, and any court, 12 including any city and town within the state of Rhode Island.
-Investigations may include the expenditures by nongovernmental agencies of federal, state and local public funds.
-13 14 42-9.4-2.
-Definitions. -- As used in this chapter, unless the context requires otherwise, 15 the following words shall have the following meanings: 16 (1) "Construction" means the process of building, altering, repairing, improving, or demolishing any public structure or building, or other improvements of any kind to any public
+Title 42 of the General Laws entitled "STATE AFFAIRS AND 1 2 GOVERNMENT" is hereby amended by adding thereto the following chapter: 3 CHAPTER 9.4 INSPECTOR GENERAL 4 42-9.4-1.
+Purpose. -- The office of inspector general shall be an independent 5 6 administrative agency charged with the purpose of preventing and detecting fraud, waste, abuse 7 and mismanagement in the expenditure of public funds, whether federal, state, or local, and 8 relating to any and all state programs and operations as well as the procurement of any supplies, 9 services, or construction, by agencies, bureaus, divisions, sections, departments, offices, 10 commissions, institutions and activities of the State of Rhode Island, including those districts, 11 authorities, or political subdivisions created by the general assembly, the governor, and any court, 12 including any city and town within the State of Rhode Island.
+13 42-9.4-2.
+Definitions. -- As used in this chapter, unless the context requires otherwise, 14 the following words shall have the following meanings: 15 (1) "Construction" means the process of building, altering, repairing, improving, or 16 demolishing any public structure or building, or other improvements of any kind to any public